m-lamonaca/programming-notes/.NET/C#/C#.md

 using Alias = Namespace;  // set an alias for a specific namespace using static System.Console;  // statically import a class to use its static methods w/o qualification

+namespace Namesapce;  // [C# 10]
+//or
-namespace Namespace  // dichiarazione namespace di appartenenza (classi e librerie) {
+namespace Namespace  // namespace declaration
+{
     // class here
 }